samsung-cnct/kraken-lib/kubernetes/README.md

 172.16.1.103        <none>              Ready
 172.16.1.104        <none>              Ready
 ```
+### Kubernetes UI
+The Kubernetes UI is available at http://172.16.1.102:8900.

 ### Working with local files
-Everything in the __kraken__ directory is shared under the `/vagrant` mount on each node.
+Everything in the __kraken/kubernetes__ directory is shared under the `/vagrant` mount on each node.
 You have full read write access to that directory allowing easy transfer of files to and from each node.

 ### Shutting down and cleaning up
 Once you are down with everything.
 Shutdown all VirtualBox VMs via `vagrant`